Is the Capital One Savor Card Worth It? If You Value Experiences Then 100% Yes!

 Capital One has another card that’s comparable to the Capital One Savor Rewards card called the Capital One SavorOne Cash Rewards Credit Card.
 The most striking difference between the two is the SavorOne does not have an annual fee.

 Both cards emphasize the same categories of spend, though the cash back percentages are slightly different.
 The SavorOne card offers 3% cash back on dining, entertainment and streaming services as opposed to the 4% cash back the Savor card offers for those categories.
-Besides that, all the other categories are the same – 8% back on Vivid Seats purchases through January 2023, 3% back at grocery stores (excluding superstores like Walmart and Target) and 1% back on everything else.
+Besides that, all the other categories are the same – 8% back on Vivid Seats purchases, 3% back at grocery stores (excluding superstores like Walmart and Target) and 1% back on everything else.

 The sign-up bonus is also different.
 The SavorOne card is currently offering $200 after you spend $500 within the first three months of holding the card.
 That’s less than the Savor Rewards card, which offers $300 after meeting the minimum spending requirements.
 (Because there’s no annual fee on the SavorOne card, however, the sign-up bonus increases the value of the card as long as the cardholder can reach the minimum spending threshold.)

 The sign-up bonus alone can cover the annual fee of the Capital One Savor card for a couple of years, but the great spending categories are what keep the earnings coming on this card.
 The 4% cash back category — tailored to foodies and adventurers — makes this card even more attractive.
 For most people, this card will be a valuable addition to their wallet.